laboon/ebook/text/40_unit_testing.md

 In the linked list equality test above, what could you change to ensure that your tests are testing what you think they are testing?

-What if you changed the first linked list, _a_, to contain the data 1 -> 2?
+What if you changed the first linked list, _a_, to contain the data 1 &rarr; 2?

 ```java
     @Test